self touch to understand: CURRENT Feldenkrais Series

 Our aim in Feldenkrais is not a perfect posture, but a place of less tension and conflict in the body where our posture is fluid, not rigid.
 Everyone’s posture, or how they “use” themselves, isn’t always optimal.
 With the help of the Feldenkrais method, your postural habits can improve to make everyday movements more enjoyable and easy.

-Both practices emphasize listening to your body, respecting its limits, and unlocking its potential.
-However, their approaches differ, offering unique pathways to self-discovery.
-A seasoned yogi might find Feldenkrais deepens their internal awareness, while a Feldenkrais practitioner might discover greater strength and power through yoga.
+While the two methods share many similarities, they differ in their approaches, each offering a unique pathway to self-discovery.
+A seasoned yogi may find that Feldenkrais deepens their internal awareness, while a Feldenkrais practitioner might uncover greater strength and vitality through the practice of yoga.

 About Sarah: Sarah Baumert is known for her thorough and diverse instruction and her dedication to holding space for individual personal discovery.
 She facilitates whole body alignment in her students as a way for them to access balance, strength, mobility and physical clarity.
 Through sensory rich movement experiments, she guides students in cultivating mindfulness and deepening their learning process.
 She works with a variety of populations including athletes, seniors, artists, dancers, musicians, and those experiencing injury or surgery recovery.
 Sarah is a certified Yoga Therapist, an Authorized Feldenkrais Awareness Through Movement® Teacher and Feldenkrais Functional Integration® Practitioner.
 Her objective is to acquire the most effective skills for helping her students live with less pain and more pleasure in their bodies.